 Subsidy services are no longer being coordinated through Beaudry Place.
 At this time, all Transit subsidy inquiries will go through Community Services, St. Albert Place, Main Floor.
 Please note that with programs and services being postponed, the recreation/culture subsidy program is being suspended.

-The City maintains its transit fleet to Alberta Health Services Environmental Cleaning standards in Public Facility Guidelines and has increased intensity and frequency of cleaning.
-Additional measures being taken include:
+We maintain our transit fleet to Alberta Health Services Environmental Cleaning standards in Public Facility Guidelines and have increased the intensity and frequency of cleaning.

-While current risk levels are very low, the City of St. Albert is continuing to monitor the situation and following the guidelines and directives set out by Alberta Health Services.
+While current risk levels are very low, the City of St. Albert is continuing to monitor the situation and following the guidelines and directives set out by the Government of Alberta.